 - think about how metacognition can be further developed in the classroom

-- recognise the links between metacognition and effective learning
+- recognize the links between metacognition and effective learning

 - become familiar with strategies for helping students regulate, monitor, and guide their learning

-For more information click here Thinking about Thinking
+For more information click here Thinking about thinking (PDF)